Best Latex Mattress of 2022

 - Contains zoned support to promote healthy spinal alignment

 Spindle sells one 100% natural mattress, the Spindle.
 Before, they used to allow you to customize and build your own mattress, and now, they do the hard work for you.
-Coming in at 9 inches tall, this bed is made with Dunlop latex, organic cotton, and organic wool.
-It’s available as Soft, Medium, Firm, and Extra Firm.
-On their website, they recommend choosing the Medium model.
+Coming in at 10 inches tall, this bed is made with Dunlop latex, organic cotton, and organic wool.
+It possesses a medium-firm feel excellent for spine support and to prevent back pain.

 Inside the bed is three layers of Talalay latex, each layer varies in firmness, with the softest layer being on top to act as a cushion to the sleeper, and the firmest layer on the bottom providing structural support for the rest of the mattress.